Signaturgruppen-A-S/signaturgruppen-broker-documentation/idps/mitid-ios.md

 ---

 ## IOS MitID integration

-On iOS two recommended options are available.
+On iOS, there are two recommended approaches for integrating MitID:

-1. **SFSafariViewController** - Officially supported by MitID.
+1. **SFSafariViewController** – Officially supported by MitID.
-2. **ASWebAuthenticationSession** - Not officially supported by MitID.
-Recommended by Signaturgruppen.
+2. **ASWebAuthenticationSession** – Not officially supported by MitID, but recommended by Signaturgruppen.

-The SFSafariViewController supports running the Safari browser as part of an iOS app, whereas the ASWebAuthenticationSession is a secure webview browser.

-Signaturgruppen recommend the ASWebAuthenticationSession, as this provides a proper termination hook that allows for a better handling of the UX in the app switch flow.
-Signaturgruppen consider the risk of a future MitID update to cause errors with the ASWebAuthenticationSession functionality to be small.
+While **SFSafariViewController** runs the Safari browser as part of your app, **ASWebAuthenticationSession** provides a secure web view and, importantly, a proper termination hook that improves the UX during the app switch flow.
+Signaturgruppen considers the risk of future MitID updates affecting ASWebAuthenticationSession functionality to be minimal.

-> MitID does not test and support anything but the SFSafariViewController, but does allow the usage of ASWebAuthenticationSession, there is no official support from MitID, should ASWebAuthenticationSession stop working with MitID on iOS.
+> **Note:** MitID officially tests and supports only SFSafariViewController.
+Although ASWebAuthenticationSession is permitted, it does not receive official support.
+If ASWebAuthenticationSession were to stop working with MitID on iOS, MitID would not provide fixes or official guidance.

+---

 ## SFSafariViewController

-This component is the officially supported browser for MitID flows on iOS and runs Safari as part of the app instance.
+**SFSafariViewController** is the officially supported browser for MitID flows on iOS.
+It allows you to embed the Safari browser within your app instance.
+However, the main challenge with this approach is securely terminating the final step of the MitID app switch flow.

+**Recommended Approach:**

+- **Final Redirect Handling:**
-The main problem with this approach is to terminate the last step of the MitID app switch flow securely.
-The recommended approach is to render a button on the last redirect step (thus, must set the OIDC redirect_uri to a  https:// url), which will then trigger a Universal Links app switch back into the app.
+  Render a button on the last redirect step (therefore, your OIDC `redirect_uri` must be an `https://` URL).
+This button should trigger a Universal Links app switch back into your app.

+- **App Schemes:**
-Using app schemes like your-app:// works, but is not recommended due to security concerns for this approach, as other apps is potentially able to register the same app scheme on the device.
+  Although using custom URL schemes (e.g., `your-app://`) is possible, it is not recommended because other apps on the device might register the same scheme, posing security concerns.

+- **Backend Completion:**
-A solution can be to have the app backend handle and complete the OIDC flow at the last browser redirect step (redirect_uri) and then have some protocol for notifying the app that the flow has completed from the app backend.
+  An alternative solution is to have your backend complete the OIDC flow at the final browser redirect step, then notify your app via a defined protocol that the flow has completed.

+---

 ## ASWebAuthenticationSession

-This example demonstrates how to use `ASWebAuthenticationSession` in iOS with a custom URL scheme and handle the termination hook when the authentication session ends.
-This approach allows your app to securely authenticate users via a web interface and then process the callback URL when the authentication flow completes.
+This section demonstrates how to use `ASWebAuthenticationSession` in iOS with a custom URL scheme and handle the termination hook when the authentication session ends.
+This approach allows your app to securely authenticate users via a web interface and process the callback URL once the authentication flow completes.

----

 ### Overview

+- **ASWebAuthenticationSession:**
-- **ASWebAuthenticationSession**: Provides a secure way to present an authentication web flow to the user.
+  Provides a secure method for presenting an authentication web flow to the user.

-- **Custom URL Scheme**: Your app must register a URL scheme (e.g., `yourapp://callback`) to receive the authentication response.
+- **Custom URL Scheme:**
+  Your app must register a URL scheme (e.g., `yourapp://callback`) to receive the authentication response.

+- **Termination Hook:**
-- **Termination Hook**: The completion handler of `ASWebAuthenticationSession` acts as a termination hook, called when the session ends (successfully or with an error).
+  The completion handler in `ASWebAuthenticationSession` acts as a termination hook, which is called when the session ends—whether successfully or with an error.

----

 ### Code Example